After the first week of the college football season, the Big Ten is 10-2. And yet, something is unsatisfying.

 INDIANA 73, INDIANA STATE 35

-In the other Big Ten result from Thursday night, Indiana had an offensive explosion against Indiana State, putting up 632 yards of total offense in a result far removed from Indiana's 24-17 win last year.
+In the other Big Ten result from Thursday night, Indiana had an offensive explosion against Indiana State, putting up 632 yards of total offense in a result far more impressive than 2012's 24-17 squeaker.

 So there you have it, Week 1.
-The schedule isn't much better next week; aside from the Ohio State game, make sure to check out Michigan vs. Notre Dame, Northwestern vs. Syracuse, and Indiana vs. Navy.
+The schedule isn't much better for Week 2; aside from the Ohio State game, make sure to check out Michigan vs. Notre Dame, Northwestern vs. Syracuse, and Indiana vs. Navy.